By : Germanteacher -A, B, Blog, C, Die 4 Fälle, Grammar, Nouns, Verbs

 In the last article – The Ultimate Guide to understand the German Nominative! – I discussed the concept of the first German case Nominative.
 As a quick reminder: Its role is to describe the subject – somebody or something that does something in the sentence.

-Now, when we want to start building sentences that are a little more complex and include a second person or object besides the mentioned subject, we need to find a way to express the relation the issue has with this object which we can do by using Accusative, Dative, and Genitive.
+Now, when we want to start building sentences that are a little more complex and include a second person or object besides the mentioned subject, we need to find a way to express the relation the issue has with this object.
+Therefore we use Accusative, Dative, and Genitive in German.
 In this article, we will only focus on Accusative as the other two cases will be relevant in the next two pieces of this article series.

 The concept of Accusative